There is nothing noble in being superior to some other person. The true nobility is in being superior to your previous self.”

 Up to left, first quarter, we find the House of Swabia (Hohenstaufen) carried one gold shield, to three lions passing of black, one placed on the other, alias of silver, to three lions passing of red, placed one on the other.
 (The monarchs of the House of Swabia subsequently added to the ancien arms, the figure of the black Eagle).

 Up to right, second quarter, we find therefore the one of Altavilla (Hauteville).
 (Arm: Of blue to the squared red silver band and of two rows).
-Enrico VI Hohenstaufen, son of the great Barbarossa, and Costanza d' Altavila, daughter of king Ruggero II of
+Enrico VI Hohenstaufen, son of the great Barbarossa, and Costanza d' Altavila, daughter of king Ruggero II of Sicily.
+They were fathers of the' Emperor Frederick II who became father of our Frederick of Antioch father Corrado Caputo of Antiochia .(Antioch).

 Of the same dynasty of Altavilla, of the house of Trancheti, Roberto Trancheti, Roberto Guisgardo had for son Boemond I where he guided the Norman crusade to the first crusade.
-In
+In Syria he conquered Antioch founding the principality in 1099.
+From the daughter, Maria Matilde and Frederick II, was born Frederick of Antioch father of our Corrado (Caputo) of Antioch.
+So we can notice that Conrad (Caputo) of Antioch descents from kings and princes two times from the dynasty of Altavilla (Hauteville).

-In Third quarter represents the coat of arms of Frederick d' Antioch, father of Conrad (Caputo) of
+In Third quarter represents the coat of arms of Frederick d' Antioch, father of Conrad (Caputo) of Antioch.
+The mother of Federico, Maria Matilde of Boemondo the king of Antioch and of Constanza daughter of King Fillips of France Of the Capeti Dynasty and Berta of Holland.

 Of red and gulls of gold, (the gules represents the descendant and the Coat of arms of the king Fillips of France - deep azure).